 How can we devise strategies to most efficiently look for these phenomena with the upcoming generation of multiwavelength telescopes, including Pan-STARRS, PTF/ZTF, LSST, eROSITA, SKA, WFIRST?

-Abstract Submission: January 31st - February 28th
+Abstract Submission: January 31st - February 28th (Please contact the organizers if the google page doesn't work for you)

 Science Program Announced: April 1st